siabuba121/SeleniumTestingService/README.md

 test.fireTest(test1)
 ```
 # BookstoreActions
-  # To use BookstoreAction static methods you need to import this class from file
+  ## To use BookstoreAction static methods
 ```python
 from BookstoreActions import Bookstore
 ```